How to Use the Paho MQTT Client in Python with Examples

 Get your ready-to-use and secure MQTT broker

-Create the Python MQTT client object
+Create the Paho MQTT Python client object

 Client id: “myPy”